MicrosoftDocs/iis-docs/iis/web-development-reference/native-code-api-reference/iapphostconfigexception-filename-property.md

 ---
-title: IAppHostConfigException::FileName Property
+title: "IAppHostConfigException::FileName Property"
-ms.date: 10/07/2016
-description: Gets the physical path of the configuration file that caused the current exception to be thrown. ms.assetid: 5af2e96b-cfa0-a9b9-bb28-b0665c85427e
+description: A pointer to a `BSTR` that contains the path to the configuration file. ms.date: "10/07/2016" ms.assetid: 5af2e96b-cfa0-a9b9-bb28-b0665c85427e
 ---
 # IAppHostConfigException::FileName Property